CSS-Electronics/canedge-grafana-backend/README.md

 - Optimize Flask/Waitress session management for stability
 - Improve performance for multiple DBC files
 - Update guide for EC2 service deployment for stability (instead of tmux)
-- Update guide for TLS-enabled EC2 deployment
+- Update code/guide for TLS-enabled deployment
 - Provide guidance on how to best scale the app for multiple front-end users